rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 And so many more!

-Most of the features are pre-configured so that you can generate a Google feed and Facebook feed with the least effort possible, and start promoting on Google Shopping immediately.
+Most of the features are pre-configured so that you can generate a Google feed and Facebook feed with the least effort possible, and start promoting them immediately.

 == 🌟 Why Use Product Feed Manager for WooCommerce? 🌟 ==

 Product Feed Manager is the one-stop solution for your WooCommerce product feeds for Google Shopping and **180+ popular marketplaces**.

-Create accurate WooCommerce feeds in just a few steps, without having to spend hours on documentation.
+- Create accurate WooCommerce feeds in just a few steps, without spending hours

-The plugin comes with a super easy UI that helps you understand the feed generation process even without any in-depth technical knowledge.
+- Get super easy UI that helps you understand the feed generation process even without any in-depth technical knowledge.

-You also get pre-configured WooCommerce feed templates for all the supported merchants so that you do not need to manually create the whole feed from scratch.
+- Get pre-configured WooCommerce feed templates for all the supported merchants.

-In fact, you can literally start from zero and create perfect product feeds in as low as **3 simple steps**!

-1. Select Your Preferred Merchant
-2. Configure Product Data For Your Feed
-3. Generate Feed With Clicking The Publish Button.

-And that’s it.
-It's That Easy! 🤩

 == 🌟 Customize Product Feeds 🌟 ==

 Getting pre-made feed templates is only one aspect of Product Feed Manager.

 But you can do so much more with it such as,

 - Add additional product data,
 - Category mapping with Google's category,
 - Advanced filter options to generate feed with selected products,
 - Create a custom feed for merchants that we do have a template for.

 ==🌟 Automate Feed Generation Processs 🌟==

 You can also automate the feed generation process whenever you make changes to your store such as,

 - Adding a new product, or
 - Changing product details, etc

 And to do that you can use its scheduled update feature.

-== 🌟 Who Can Use Product Feed Manager For WooCommerce 🌟 ==
+== 🌟 Core Features Product Feed Manager For WooCommerce 🌟 ==

-The plugin is designed to make it easy for both beginners and advanced users.

 Whether you are starting as a **beginner** and have little knowledge of feed requirements for marketplaces, or an **advanced user** who wants to customize the feed data, we got you covered.

-With Product Feed Manager For WooCommerce we want to ensure that you, as the user, is the first priority.

-That is why we always provide high-quality support and constantly work on improving the plugin with new and improved features to make life easier for you when it comes to promoting your products on online marketplaces.

-Following are all the core features that we have released over the years to make this plugin the best Product Feed Management solution for your business.
+Following are all the **core features** that we have released over the years,

 **👉 Auto-sync with Google Shopping**